IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 .. _dataverse.files.directory:

+.. _dataverse.files.directory:

 dataverse.files.directory
 +++++++++++++++++++++++++

 Please provide an absolute path to a directory backed by some mounted file system.
 This directory is used for a number of purposes:

+1. ``<dataverse.files.directory>/<PID Authority>/<PID Identifier>`` is the subdirectory layout when using the target directory as a :ref:`permanent file storage <storage-files-dir>`.
+The DCM feature for :doc:`../developers/big-data-support` is able to trigger imports for externally uploaded files from this area under certain conditions.
-1. ``<dataverse.files.directory>/temp`` after uploading, data is temporarily stored here for ingest and/or before shipping to the final storage destination.
+2. ``<dataverse.files.directory>/temp`` after uploading, data is temporarily stored here for ingest and/or before shipping to the final storage destination.
 2. ``<dataverse.files.directory>/sword`` a place to store uploads via the :doc:`../api/sword` before transfer to final storage location and/or ingest.
-3. ``<dataverse.files.directory>/<PID Authority>/<PID Identifier>`` data location for file system imports, see :ref:`api-import-dataset`.
 4. ``<dataverse.files.directory>/googlecloudkey.json`` used with :ref:`Google Cloud Configuration` for BagIt exports.

-This directory might also be used for permanent storage of data, but this setting is independent from :ref:`storage-files-dir` configuration.
+   This location is deprecated and might be refactored into a distinct setting in the future.

 .. _dataverse.files.uploads: